divinavitorino/security-automation/preparation-guide.md

 8. Click `OK`

 Now you are ready to go and use the available playbooks or develop new ones according to your needs! :)

+# Maintenance Tips
+- It's important to keep the environment up to date, not only Jenkins and Ansible but also the plugins used.
+- Take a snapshot of the machine before upgrading, this will ensure less downtime in the event of a rollback.
+- Have a maintenance window in your routine where all jobs are paused for updating.
+This will ensure that the vulnerabilities and bugs found have been fixed.